brandon-knap/journeytowardpeace/content/blog/emotional-abcs-of-parents-of-a-struggling-adolescent-teen.md

 **Z**apped

 If you are feeling any of these emotions, Journey Toward Peace can help!
-There are so many great options for parents, contact me for more information.
+There are many great options.
+Contact me for more information.